Most people know the basics of U.S. presidents, like when they served and their political party.

 Before becoming the 22nd and 24th President of the United States, Cleveland served as an apprentice at a law firm where he once threw an inkstand at a fellow worker (he missed).

-He was also one of the few presidents to get married at the White House.
+He was also among the few presidents to marry at the White House.

 23. Benjamin Harrison